Blood diamond: Zimbabwe

-Zimbabwe diamonds are not considered conflict diamonds by the KPCS.
-In July 2010, the KPCS agreed that diamonds from the country's disputed Marange Diamond Fields could be sold on the international market, after a report from the Scheme's monitor a month earlier described diamonds mined from the fields as conflict-free.
+Diamonds from Zimbabwe's Marange diamond fields became a source of controversy within the Kimberley Process Certification Scheme, particularly over whether abuses in the area fell within the scheme's definition of conflict diamonds.
+In 2010, Kimberley Process members reached an agreement allowing limited exports from Marange under monitoring, although human rights groups continued to raise concerns about abuses, smuggling, and military involvement in the fields.

 Central African Republic

-The Central African Republic (CAR) is one of the world's largest producers of rough diamonds.
-In 2010, it ranked 14th in the world by volume and 12th in the world by value; consequently, diamonds have played a significant role in the country's ongoing conflicts.
+The Central African Republic (CAR) is a significant producer of rough diamonds, and diamonds have played an important role in the country's conflicts.

-The 2001 Central African Republic coup attempt and subsequent unrest were put down by Congolese rebel leader Jean-Pierre Bemba, who was subsequently able to finance the continuation of the Second Congo War by laundering Congolese conflict diamonds through the CAR.
+Following the 2001 Central African Republic coup attempt and subsequent unrest, Congolese rebel leader Jean-Pierre Bemba assisted in suppressing the rebellion.
+He was later accused of using the CAR to launder Congolese conflict diamonds, helping to finance the continuation of the Second Congo War.

-The CAR was a founding member of the Kimberley Process Certification Scheme (KPCS) in 2003; however, it was suspended for two months that same year following the takeover of General François Bozizé in the 2003 Central African Republic coup d'état.
-It was un-suspended following the President's assurances that the country would work towards reduction of the conflict diamond trade; in response, the CAR formed a government body, BEDCOR, to certify diamonds as compliant with the scheme in conjunction with the USAID Property Rights and Artisanal Diamond Development Project.
-The initiative was not completely successful, however, and insurgent groups in the country continued to successfully fund operations using conflict diamonds.
+The CAR was a founding member of the Kimberley Process Certification Scheme (KPCS) in 2003, but was suspended for two months that year after General François Bozizé took power in the 2003 Central African Republic coup d'état.
+The suspension was lifted after Bozizé gave assurances that the country would work to reduce the trade in conflict diamonds.
+The CAR subsequently established BEDCOR, a government body responsible for certifying diamonds as compliant with the KPCS, in conjunction with the USAID Property Rights and Artisanal Diamond Development Project.
+The initiative was not fully successful, and insurgent groups in the country continued to fund operations using conflict diamonds.

-Following the rise of the Séléka alliance in 2013 during the Central African Republic Civil War, the Kimberly Process suspended the CAR from the KPCS by administrative decision on 23 May 2013.
-A second Kimberly Process administrative decision on 11 July 2014 was enacted with the intent of reducing diamond smuggling from the country.
+Following the rise of the Séléka alliance during the Central African Republic Civil War, the Kimberley Process suspended the CAR from the KPCS.
+A further administrative decision on 11 July 2014 was intended to reduce diamond smuggling from the country.

-Following the 2015–16 Central African general election and the beginnings of stabilisation in the southwest regions of the country, the KPCS suspension of diamond exports from eight sub-prefectures of the Central African Republic was lifted, and legal diamond production gradually began to return.
-Even so, however, problems with conflict diamonds continue to exist in the CAR; the Wagner Group paramilitary forces, who were brought into the country in 2018 to stabilise the southwest region, have been linked to conflict minerals, and illicit diamond smuggling into Cameroon remains a concern.
-Despite this, the demand for illicit diamonds from the CAR has been significantly reduced due to the international nature of the diamond trade and the requirements of the KPCS, causing rebel groups to turn to gold mining as a source of income instead.
+In 2015, the Kimberley Process allowed a partial resumption of diamond exports from approved areas, and legal diamond production gradually resumed.
+However, concerns about conflict diamonds have continued.
+The Wagner Group, whose forces entered the country in 2018, has been linked to conflict minerals, and illicit diamond smuggling into Cameroon has remained a concern.
+At the same time, restrictions under the KPCS reduced demand for illicit CAR diamonds, leading some rebel groups to turn instead to gold mining as a source of income.